vkcode7/CSharp/QuickRev.md

 Structs inherit from System.ValueType, cannot be inherited from another Struct or Class, and cannot be a base class.
 A null value can be assigned to a struct as it can be used as a nullable type.

+When you create a struct object using the new operator, it gets created and the appropriate constructor is called.
+Unlike classes, structs can be instantiated without using the new operator.
+If you do not use new, the fields will remain unassigned and the object cannot be used until all of the fields are initialized.

+In essence, the new() operator itself doesn't guarantee heap allocation for structs.
+Instead, it signifies a call to the struct's constructor to initialize its values.
+The actual memory location depends on the context of the struct's declaration.
+For local variables, structs benefit from the speed of stack allocation, while as class members, they reside on the heap alongside the class instance.

 #### What is a record?
 A record (C# 9) is a reference type that makes it easier to create immutable reference types and provides equality comparisons.
 C# 10 introduces record struct types too.